Scientific Environment

 Regional Health Network

 MUSC Health’s expansion to clinical systems across regions of South Carolina makes it possible to offer research and clinical trials participation opportunities to a large, diverse population, including individuals living in rural areas.
 Counties within the MUSC Regional Health Network (RHN) include Charleston, Chester, Fairfield, Florence, Kershaw, Lancaster, Marion, Orangeburg, Richland and Williamsburg.
-Key MUSC RHN medical centers beyond Charleston county are described below:
+Key MUSC RHN medical centers beyond Charleston county are described below.

 Back to Top

-Office, Computer and Information Resources
+Office, Computer & Information Resources

 Office areas at MUSC are well lighted ventilated and appointed for scholarly activities, paperwork, and modes of communication (voice, data, analog, digital, etc.) that are common and appropriate at a contemporary health professional university and academic medical center.
 Competent support staff and all standard office services and software are readily available to facilitate the academic and scientific activities of faculty, trainees, and technical staff.